gpeyre/SinkhornAutoDiff/README.md

 Overview
 ------

 Python toolbox to compute and differentiate Optimal Transport (OT) distances.
-It computes the cost using (generalization of) Sinkhorn's algorithm, which can in turn be applied:
+It computes the cost using (generalization of) Sinkhorn's algorithm [1], which can in turn be applied:
-- To optimize barycenters and their weights.
+- To optimize barycenters and their weights [2].
-- To perform shape matching.
+- To perform shape registration [9].
-- As a loss between machine learning features.
+- As a loss between machine learning features [1].
-- To perform density fitting for generative model.
+- To perform density fitting for generative model [8].

 Organization
 ------